willianlim/born2beroot/CentOS.md

 - PV – It’s a raw hard drive that it initialized to work with LVM, such as /dev/sdb, /dev/sdc, /dev/sdb1 etc.
 - VG – Many PV is combined into one VG.
 You can create many VGs and each of them has a unique name.
 - LV – You can create many LVs from a VG.
 You can extend, reduce the LV size on the fly.
 The LV also has unique names.
 You format the LV into ext4, zfs, btrfs etc filesystems, mount it and use it as you do other ordinary partitions.
+- Encrypted volumes allow you to keep many files securely encrypted within one encrypted file volume.
+Individual files can easily be accessed (assuming the volume is mounted as a drive using the password).
+Dismount the volume when finished and no one else will be able to access the files in the volume without 'mounting' back to a drive (and to do this the correct Pass Phrase is required).
 </p>

 <h2 align=center id="APT and Aptitude">